Price Range (MSRP): $29,900 (CLA-Class) to $116,600 (CL-Class)

 Sitting atop the totem pole is the flagship S-Class line of full-size sedans which represent the pinnacle of luxury.
 The S-Class was redesigned for 2014, with new exterior styling and some of the most advanced tech on the road today, including an Intelligent Drive system that is the closest approximation to a self-driving system there is on the road today.
 Add in an extra handful of luxury and creature comforts, and you get the pinnacle of flagship luxury sedans.
 There is also a hybrid version for those who want better fuel economy.
 For 2015, it adds a coupe version which replaces the outgoing CL-Class.
 The two-door keeps all of the luxury of the four-door model but in a sleeker, more streamlined package.

-Redesigned for 2012 is the ground-breaking CLS-Class which features striking coupe styling but also four doors for practicality.
+The ground-breaking CLS-Class features striking coupe styling but also four doors for practicality.
 It gets new front and rear bumpers, as well as an interior design refresh for 2015.
 The exterior highlights include LED headlights which use 71 individual LEDs to make up the headlights, turn signals, etc.

 Luxury isn’t the only thing going on at Mercedes they also produce a few sports cars.
-The SLK-Class of two-seater hardtop convertibles was redesigned for 2012 and now features the new Magic Sky Control system as an option, which can adjust the tint of the ceiling glass with the touch of a button to let different amounts of light into the cabin.
+The SLK-Class of two-seater hardtop convertibles was redesigned in 2012, adding Magic Sky Control as an option, which can adjust the tint of the ceiling glass with the touch of a button to let different amounts of light into the cabin.

-The upscale two-seater SL-Class is the larger of two production sports cars in Mercedes’ lineup and for 2012 the performance enhanced SL65 AMG has been discontinued.
-What remains is the convertible hardtop, a long, long list of interior features (including a beverage cooler in the glove box), and two powerful V-8s.
+The upscale two-seater SL-Class is the larger of two production sports cars in Mercedes’ lineup.
+The convertible hardtop adds a new variant for 2015, the SL400, and carries a long, long list of interior features (including a beverage cooler in the glove box), and two powerful V-8 engine options.

 For something with a little bit more utility than a sports car, Mercedes-Benz offers several different crossovers/SUVs, each bringing something different to the table.

-The M-Class ups the ante for 2012 with a complete redesign, meaning an all-new interior, exterior, chassis, and powertrains, the works.
-Also with two-rows of seats for up to five passengers the M-Class gets new features like real eucalyptus wood trim pieces and all-wheel drive is standard.
+The M-Class, which also features two-rows of seats for up to five passengers the offers luxury features like real eucalyptus wood trim pieces and standard all-wheel drive.